mapattacker/datascience/sl-deeplearning.rst

 RNN
 ----
 **Recurrent Neural Network** (RNN).
-A typical RNN looks like above-where X(t) is input, h(t) is output and A is the neural network which gains information from the previous step in a loop.
+A typical RNN looks like below, where X(t) is input, h(t) is output and A is the neural network which gains information from the previous step in a loop.
 The output of one unit goes into the next one and the information is passed.

 .. figure:: images/rnn1.png